Sun-Young-Park/Election-Analytics/README.md

 # Past Presidential Election Results

 The prediction of the future is based on the patterns of the past.
 If X tended to predict Y well, we would want to use those X in our model.
 So we start our journey by looking into past election results.
-Try to find any regularity.

 ![](past_results.png)